Before We Jump In...

 Once again, the coping is the transition from the pool to the pool deck.
 The traditional method with fiberglass pools is to pour the concrete flush with the top of the pool, leaving the top of the fiberglasspool shell exposed.
 Frankly, that's an easy installation method...but it's hideous looking!

-Today the most popular coping around fiberglass pools is what's known as cantilevered concrete coping.
-This image to the right is cantilevered concrete that we stamped.
-Outside of the concrete the customer laid bluestone to complete the patio.
+Today, the most popular coping around fiberglass pools is what's known as cantilevered concrete coping.
+This image is cantilevered concrete that we stamped.
+Outside of the concrete, the customer laid bluestone to complete the patio.

-Cantilevered concrete is poured all the way to the waters edge of the pool, covering the top of the shell, and forming a bull nosed coping.
-Although this is a difficult proceedure and should be done by experienced craftsmen, it is a beautiful and budget friendly option.
+Cantilevered concrete is poured all the way to the water's edge of the pool, covering the top of the shell, and forming a bull nosed coping.
+Although this is a difficult procedure and should be done by experienced craftsmen, it is a beautiful and budget-friendly option.
 Consequently, this is what we typically include in our base package unless the client requests othewise.

 Other Types of Fiberglass Pool Coping

-We call this paver coping becuase the product is manufactured by the same companies that manufacture concrete patio pavers.
+We call this paver coping because the product is manufactured by the same companies that manufacture concrete patio pavers.
 These are made of concrete and have a bull nosed edge.
-They can be laid on a mortar bed or bonded to the pool shell and concrete colar around the pool with specialized construction adhesive.
+They can be laid on a mortar bed or bonded to the pool shell and concrete collar around the pool with specialized construction adhesive.
 Paver coping usually costs between $35 and $40 per linear foot which equates to an average upgrade of $3,500 and $4,500.
-The image to the left shows paver coping which is mortared in place and bordered with a soldier course of red brick.
+The image shows paver coping which is mortared in place and bordered with a soldier course of red brick.
 The patio is pennsylvania bluestone.

 Travertine coping is a great alternative because it stays cool to the touch and does not become slippery when wet.
-In the picture to the right, the same travertine was used in the coping as the patio.
+In this picture, the same travertine was used in the coping as the patio.
 If the client wanted to create a border around the pool to accentuate the shape, they could have simply used a different color travertine for the coping.
 Travertine coping typically costs between $45 and $55 per linear foot at an average total cost of $4,500 to $5,500.

 Another alternative is bluestone.
 Bluestone, when used as pool coping, is usually 2" thick and 12" wide, although other sizes are available.
 It is typically mortared in place and laid on a mortar bed, and is about the same price as travertine coping.